Tony Banks (American football): St. Louis Rams

-Tony Banks was drafted in the second round of the 1996 NFL Draft by the St. Louis Rams as the first quarterback selected in that year's draft.
+Banks was selected in the second round of the 1996 NFL draft by the St. Louis Rams as the first quarterback selected in that year's draft.
 He soon found himself the starter as a rookie.
-Banks recorded significant yardage and touchdowns but would also end up setting a record for fumbles that first season, with 21.
-The team finished with a 6-10 record.
-Throughout the next two seasons Banks's play would fail to improve significantly as the Rams would finish last in their division with records of 5-11 and 4-12.
+Banks recorded significant yardage and touchdowns but also ended up setting a record for fumbles that first season, with 21.
+The team finished with a 6–10 record.
+Throughout the next two seasons Banks's play failed to improve significantly as the Rams finished last in their division with records of 5–11 and 4–12.
 During his time in St. Louis he developed a reputation for having a cocky attitude and a poor work ethic.
-After a 14-0 loss to the Miami Dolphins in Week 7 of 1998 he skipped the team flight back to St. Louis and did not appear at practice the next day.
-After three seasons with the Rams, the team signed Trent Green and then traded Banks to the Ravens for two draft picks.
+After a 14–0 loss to the Miami Dolphins in Week 7 of 1998 he skipped the team flight back to St. Louis and did not appear at practice the next day.
+After three seasons with the Rams, the team signed Trent Green and then traded Banks to the Ravens for a fifth and seventh round draft pick.

 Baltimore Ravens

 Banks accumulated the best statistics of his career with the Baltimore Ravens.
 The Ravens started Scott Mitchell and Stoney Case early in 1999, but neither worked out, so the team turned to Banks.
 In 1999, he threw a career-high 17 TDs next to only eight interceptions.
 He also mustered 2,136 passing yards.
-Banks played well in early 2000, but his fumbles and INTs cost the team two games in October.
+Banks played well in early 2000, but his fumbles and interceptions cost the team two games in October.
 Feeling the offense needed a spark after failing to score a touchdown over an entire month, the team replaced him with backup Trent Dilfer, who would remain the starter through the team's Super Bowl XXXV win.
 He finished 2000 with eight touchdowns and eight interceptions and was released in the off-season.